 Sometimes this is a legitimate question.
 Other times, this is code for “Will you work for free? “.
 If you can’t ask your IT person to work for free, don’t ask it with mysterious phrases.
-If you can, than you probably don’t need to ask.
-In every case, your IT person will be looking to a remote solution if possible, so you don’t need to ask.
+If you can, then you probably don’t need to ask.
+In every case, your IT person will be looking for a remote solution if possible, so you don’t need to ask.

 4. Don’t say “I’m not a technical person”

 For those that start a conversation with this phrase, you should know that your IT person dreads talking to you.
 In life, no one is a technical person; they are human persons.
 In fact, there is absolutely no time when this phrase is appropriate.
 If you don’t know, just say “I don’t know”.
-If you’re self conscious about your blossoming IT knowledge, have that conversion with your therapist.
+If you’re self-conscious about your blossoming IT knowledge, have that conversation with your therapist.
 Your IT person just wants to help you and move on.

 5. Don’t ask “When will you be done?”

 For some, they never grow out of the childish need to ask “Are we there yet?”.
 For others, they want to continually try and quantify a thing, that may not yet be measurable.
 If your IT person is deeply involved in a difficult problem, let her deal with it knowing she wants to spend as little time as possible working on it.
 Another, more evil version of this phrase is walking in on your IT person and saying “It’s fixed, right?”.